But a possible antidote -- created in New Jersey -- could be part of the solution to the growing crisis.

 It was five years ago when the drug Exparel hit the market, with the local, long-lasting anesthetic designed to reduce pain in those tough few days after surgery.
 But the real selling point is that unlike Percocet, Vicodin and Oxycodone, Exparel is not an opioid.

-"It has changed the way I think about treating patients form the beginning until the end," orthopedic surgeon Dr. Paul Sethi said.
+"It has changed the way I think about treating patients from the beginning until the end," said Dr. Paul Sethi, of Orthopedic and Neurosurgery Specialists in Greenwich.
 "I talk about pain medication differently.
 My patients understand pain medications and the risks differently."

 Opioid abuse is ravaging the country, killing nine Americans every day.
 Pacira Pharmaceuticals, headquartered in Parsippany, New Jersey, makes Exparel, fighting back against the growing epidemic by giving patients a non-opioid option.

 "It is very interesting to me that after being in this business for almost 40 years and never getting a patient testimonial or a letter of thank you from a patient, now at Pacira it's a matter of routine," Stack said.

 The drug maker says Exparel can reduce how long a patient is hospitalized and eliminates opoiod side effects like nausea and constipation.
 Also, it reduces the chance of yet another American potentially getting hooked on pain pills.